Skip to main content

 How Do I Get A Traveler Redress Number?

-submitting an inquiry to the Department of Homeland Security Traveler Redress Inquiry Program (DHS TRIP)
+File a request with the Department of Homeland Security Traveler Redress Inquiry Program (DHS TRIP) if you think you’re stuck in a watchlist mix-up.

 Is a redress number the same as a Global Entry number?